Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Name: Is what the user choose to call the recipe.
 - Description: This is where you can type a small text to "sell" your recipe.
+- Image: The user adds the url of an image of the receipe.
 - Ingredients: The user inputs all ingredients to use.
 - Portions: Added by user, simply how many portions added the recipe contains.
 - How_to: User input of the cooking method for the recipe.